Silgi

 Start your API with serve(), deploy anywhere with handler(), enable HTTP/2, and auto-generate API docs.

-Silgi gives you two ways to run your API: serve() for a quick Node.js server, and handler() for any runtime that supports the Fetch API (Bun, Deno, Cloudflare Workers, etc.).
+Silgi gives you two ways to run your API: serve() for a universal server (Node.js, Deno, Bun — powered by srvx), and handler() for a raw Fetch API function you can plug into anything.

 serve()